sopra-fs23-group-05/Server/contributions.md

 - [#103](https://github.com/sopra-fs23-group-05/Client/issues/103) Create a timer function which starts counting down when a new turn starts.
 - [#6](https://github.com/sopra-fs23-group-05/Server/issues/6) As a lobby leader I want to change the settings to change the number of rounds, the time per round and the topic of the words.
 - [#91](https://github.com/sopra-fs23-group-05/Server/issues/91) Implement a mechanism for generating unique access codes for each lobby.

+## Tom
+-[#54](https://github.com/sopra-fs23-group-05/Server/issues/54) Write PUT request for lobbies.
+Update the lobby with the new settings
+-[#9](https://github.com/sopra-fs23-group-05/Client/issues/9)Implement a function which displays the timer, the player’s new role for the next turn and the scoreboard of both teams.
+-[#140](https://github.com/sopra-fs23-group-05/Server/issues/140)Add turn points to guesser teams total points after a round.